Music Chords TheoryChord theory, structure and progressions

 - adding interest to your chord progressions...more on chord progressions

-If you understand intervals, you are well on your way to understanding music chords theory.
+If you understand intervals, you are well on your way to understanding the theory of music chords.
 If you know your chord formulas, you can work out any chord and play it in a multitude of different positions on any instrument that enables you to play chords, such as piano, keyboards, guitar etc.

 Download all the available charts, stick them on your wall and use them whenever the need arises.
 You will find yourself referring to them time and time again.
-The more you refer to them, the more you will remember them.
-The more you remember them, the easier the chords become.
+The more you refer to them, the more you remember them. 😊